johnjago/awesome-theravada/README.md

 - [Forest Sangha](https://forestsangha.org/) - Home of the international monasteries in the Thai Forest Tradition of Ajahn Chah.
 - [Sirimangalo International](https://www.sirimangalo.org/) - Teachings on meditation and Buddhism in audio, video, and printed format.
 It is also a meditation centre located in Hamilton, Ontario.

+## Pali

+- [Pronunciation](http://www.bps.lk/pali_misc/palipron.html) - Single page guide on the Pali alphabet and its pronunciation.

 ## Suttas